 Tips for a Killer MBA Recommendation Letter

-When SBC clients ask for advice on choosing who should write their recommendations, these are the key elements to keep in mind.
+When SBC clients ask for advice on choosing who should write their MBA recommendation letters, these are the key elements to keep in mind:

 • How strongly does the recommender champion you and your MBA aspirations?